Xodabeef/GDS-Interest-Calculator/README.md

 # GDS-Interest-Calculator
-A calculator for loan interest, made in Godot.
+## A calculator for loan interest, made in Godot.
+Interest calcs on the web are awful to use, so I made my own.
+Turns out every calc I tried had wrong results (probably user error), proving my point immediately.
+Currently has no GUI and hardcoded values, no support for compound interest.
+All of that will come later, I expect to need this a lot in the future.